401 W. Georgia Street Suite 905 B

 The Birth Injury Lawyers Alliance of Canada is a national network of personal injury and medical malpractice lawyers who specialize in supporting families affected by birth injuries.
 Our members are knowledgeable and caring advocates with access to experts in all aspects of birth injury to advocate for children and families.

-Vancouver-born Paul McGivern (Pacific Medical Law) is a founding member of the Birth Injury Lawyers Alliance of Canada and a senior litigator with 25 years experience in medical malpractice and birth injury lawsuits.
+Vancouver-born Paul McGivern, Q.C.
+(Pacific Medical Law) is a founding member of the Birth Injury Lawyers Alliance of Canada and a senior litigator with 25 years experience in medical malpractice and birth injury lawsuits.
 He spent 17 years as a medical malpractice defense counsel.

 Information About Birth Injuries